bitpaint/bitcoin-gources/readme.md

-# what is "combined.txt"?
+# what is "gource\combined.txt"?

-A file for gource that include combined repos of:
+A file for gource that include combined repos of: (in order - first added first)

 - Bitcoin (with bips lib58 libblkmaker)
 - Btcpayserver (with everything)